ezolenko/rollup-plugin-typescript2/README.md

 	On windows typescript resolver favors POSIX path, while commonjs plugin (and maybe others?) uses native path as module id.
 This can result in `namedExports` being ignored if rollup happened to use typescript's resolution.
 Set to true to pass resolved module path through `resolve()` to match up with `rollup-plugin-commonjs`.

+### Watch mode

+The way typescript handles type-only imports and ambient types effectively hides them from rollup watch, because import statements are not generated and changing them doesn't trigger a rebuild.

+Otherwise the plugin should work in watch mode.
+Make sure to run a normal build after watch session to catch any type errors.

 ### Version

 This plugin currently requires TypeScript `2.0+`.